Queensland Australia by Jace Sinclair

 Fraser Island – Experience Unspoiled Australian Natural Beauty

-Located 161 miles (259 kilometers) off the southern coast of the Queensland, Australia, Fraser Island prides itself as part of UNESCO’s elite list of World Heritage Sites since 1992.
+Located 161 miles (259 kilometers) off the southern coast of Queensland, Australia, Fraser Island prides itself as part of UNESCO’s elite list of World Heritage Sites since 1992.
 With all of its unspoiled natural beauty, the island is home to diverse habitats and ancient rain-forests with more than 1000-year-old trees.
 These trees also distinguish themselves from the rest in the world, because they are the only ones growing on sand dunes.

 Fraser Island measures about 76 miles long (122 kilometers), and approximately 24 kilometers (15 mi) wide covering an area of about 184,000 hectares.
 The white sandy beaches are decorated by impressive sand cliffs and sand dunes, making it the island’s crowning glory.